Oracle Licensing

 What is an Oracle Pool of Funds?

-A: An Oracle Pool of Funds is a flexible licensing agreement that allows customers to pre-purchase a specific amount of software licenses to be used on Oracle software products over a certain period, typically 2-3 years.
+A: An Oracle Pool of Funds is a flexible licensing agreement that allows customers to pre-purchase a specific number of software licenses for use on Oracle software products over a certain period, typically 2-3 years.

 What are the benefits of an Oracle Pool of Funds agreement?